 Investors have already demonstrated their appetite for “safe space” systems by driving shares of Kontrol Energy to a market cap of $150 million.
 Shares in Gatekeeper Systems took off from $0.15 in May to hit a high of $0.95 in August when they announced the development of a contactless system for school buses that can determine body temperature within 20 milliseconds using thermal cameras and artificial intelligence.

 Sixth Wave’s AMIPs platform is being developed to provide full spectrum solutions supporting a global “safe space” initiative.
 Their systems are designed to be infinitely scalable, easy to use and implement, and have a rapid development time for new detection signatures.

-Sixth Wave Innovations (CSE: SIXW, OTCQB: ATURF) aims to have a Phase 1 prototype ready by Q1-2021 and planning a global rollout by Q3, setting up for what might kick off a significant run on the stock.
+Now backed by Province of Nova Scotia, Sixth Wave Innovations (CSE: SIXW, OTCQB: ATURF) aims to have a Phase 1 prototype ready by Q1-2021 and planning a global rollout by Q3, setting up for what might kick off a significant run on the stock.

 The company is currently under the radar however this could change in short order as a very capable leadership team prepares to move Sixth Wave from an understated R&D firm to a full blown nanotechnology powerhouse.

 With a market capitalization of ~$20 million and the table set for strong growth ahead, the future looks bright for Sixth Wave Innovations.

 Visit the company’s website to learn more: https://sixthwave.com/